-- In this application, you can also apply for accommodation in our halls of residences and for participation in the orientation week.
+- In this application, you can also apply for accommodation in our halls of residence and for participation in Orientation Week.

 - Read the terms and conditions at the end of the application form carefully!

-Courses taught in English and other foreign languages are listed here.
+Courses taught in English and other foreign languages are listed in the Course Catalogue.

 Discuss your selection with your home university coordinator/advisor.

-Accepted students will receive a course registration package via regular post.
-It will contain information on courses on-line registration and further details concerning your studies at Masaryk University including accommodation and students' arrival to Brno.
+Accepted students will receive a course registration package by e-mail.
+It will contain information on on-line course registration and further details concerning your studies at Masaryk University including accommodation and students' arrival to Brno.

-(The timetable of the courses will be known only at the beginning of the semester.
-If some of your courses happen to overlap, you can change your selection within the first month of the semester).
+The course timetable will be known only at the beginning of the semester.
+If some of your courses happen to overlap or you need to change them, you can adjust your selection within the first two weeks of the semester.